JonathanWilbur/preql-to-mariadb/README.md

 - [ ] Resize columns?
 - [ ] Wrap column names in backticks
 - [ ] Fix issue with transpiling `Entry`.
+- [ ] Create an API that emits an array of statements.
+- [ ] Put comments between statements.